 For some positions, a skills test is integral to hiring successfully.
 But what if the only candidates that progressed to that stage were selected through a biased process?
 Talk to your hiring manager about re-examining their recruitment practice to put more emphasis on skills tests.
 Once the results come in, take the people with the best scores through to interview stage as a non-negotiable, regardless of who they are.

-Want to read more tips on hiring diversely?
-Check out our interview with Simon Fanshawe and Atlassian here.
-Alternatively, if you’re looking for your next great hire, contact our team today!
+If you’re looking for your next great hire, contact our team today!